rhaslund/labguides/vao-2.0/module-05/content.md

 43. [] Do **not** schedule the job and click the **Apply** button on the **Schedule** step.
 44. [] Tick the **Run the job when I click Finish button** check box.
 45. [] Click the **Finish** button.
-> Do not wait for the job to complete before moving to the next lab exercise.
+> Do not wait for the jobs to complete before moving to the next lab exercise.

 ===